How Almonds Went From Deadly To Delicious

 Dianne Velasco, a postdoctoral researcher in plant genetics at the University of California, Davis, whose work focuses on almonds and peaches, says that the research could potentially be put to use "very quickly" in helping plant breeders raise almonds more efficiently.

-She says right now, the earliest that almond breeders can assess the bitterness of their almond varieties is when their trees ripen and produce almonds, at 3-5 years of age.
+She says that right now, the earliest that almond breeders can assess the bitterness of their almond varieties is when their trees ripen and produce almonds, at three to five years of age.
 Knowing what mutation causes bitterness, she says, could potentially allow breeders to select the sweet varieties before they plant them.
 "This cuts into how much land usage [breeders] need, as well as cost," she says.